How to Remove Unwanted Azalea Bushes?

 Choosing Herbicides

 I picked a pesticide that kills woody plants like azaleas.
-Herbicides based on glyphosate are often used for this.
+Herbicides based on this are often used for this.

 Methods of Application